Kehrlann/gonitor/README.md

 - [x] Use config to spawn go-routines (use config.json in current path)
 - [x] Add logging : messages, errors ...
 - [x] Add a welcome message on startup
+- [x] Generate an example config file on startup :
+    - [x] make special error in config.go
+    - [x] throw it when gonitor.config.json not found
+    - [x] print warning message, saying 'oh we created this file for you'
+    - [x] what about when file creation is disabled ? should just print the file structure ?

+## Abandonned ?
+- [ ] Add a "wizard" to configure a polling on first launch if no config.json found

 ## Profiling :
 28/03/2017 : there seems to be a very small memory leak ...
 Hard to pin down.